Pratham2301/Design-Analysis-of-ALgorithm-Codes/TA_2_Subset_Sum/README.md

 -> Suppose we have blocks of weights Array={10 20 50 100 250 500 1000}
--> and we need to weigh some items (lets say its weight = 620) -> we can use subset sum problem to chose some subset and find weight of item -> Here we can use {20 100 500} weighs to measure item of weight 620
+-> and we need to weigh some items (lets say its weight = 620) -> we can use subset sum problem to chose some subset and find weight of item -> Here we can use {20 100 500} blocks to measure item of weight 620

 ```